The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Scientific objectives

 However, the coronal magnetic field is currently difficult to measure \citep[see e.g. reviews by ][]{DeglInnocenti2004, TrujilloBueno2010}.
 The global coronal magnetic field is now routinely extrapolated from photospheric magnetograms using models such as the potential field source surface (PFSS) model \citep{Schatten1969, Hoeksema1983}, and magnetohydrodynamic (MHD) models \citep{Linker1999, Yeates2008, Lionello2009, Downs2025}.
 The models do provide important information about the structure of the coronal magnetic field \citep[e.g. ][]{Wang2000GRL}: the positions of coronal holes (and of the heliospheric current sheet at 1~au) can be well derived from these models.
 However, determining the structure of streamers in this way may still be challenging \citep{Wang2002, Saez2005, Zhukov2008}.
 Even for the low solar activity epoch, the coronal field extrapolated from surface measurements is clearly model-dependent \citep{Yeates2010, Wiegelmann2017}.
 The extrapolated field is generally static and cannot account for slow evolution of streamer structure.
 Quite often, extrapolations fail to reproduce accurately complex topologies and dynamics inferred from remote-sensing observations of coronal structures, especially during high solar activity \citep[e.g. ][]{Zhukov2008, Benavitz2024}.

 The crucial transition between closed-field regions of the low corona (magnetic field dominated) and open-field regions higher up (solar wind dominated) is poorly observed by modern space missions \citep[see e.g.][]{West2023}.
-Magnetic field topology can be inferred using observations of coronal structures \citep{Jones2016, Bemporad2023, Shi2024}. \mbox{Proba-3/ASPIICS} will be well suited to provide crucial seamless observations of the low corona up to 3~$R_\odot$ in white light.
-It will track the connectivity of coronal structures to the solar surface and, in combination with state-of-the-art MHD models \citep[][]{Mikic2018, Downs2025}, will allow us to determine reliably the coronal magnetic field configuration.
+Magnetic field topology can be inferred using observations of coronal structures \citep{Jones2016, Bemporad2023, Shi2024}. \mbox{Proba-3/ASPIICS} is well suited to provide crucial seamless observations of the low corona up to 3~$R_\odot$ in white light.
+It can track the connectivity of coronal structures to the solar surface and, in combination with state-of-the-art MHD models \citep[][]{Mikic2018, Downs2025}, allows us to determine reliably the coronal magnetic field configuration.

-On smaller scales, the solar atmosphere appears extremely structured and dynamic, in particular when observed at the best available spatial resolution \citep[e.g. ][]{Koutchmy1994, November1996, Delannee1998, Feldman1999, Zhukov2000, Cirtain2013, Berghmans2021}.
+On smaller scales, the solar atmosphere appears extremely structured and dynamic, in particular when observed at the best available spatial resolution.
+The small-scale structure and dynamics can be seen both in the lower corona \citep[e.g. ][]{Koutchmy1994, November1996, Delannee1998, Feldman1999, Zhukov2000, Cirtain2013, Druckmuller2014, Berghmans2021} and in the high corona \citep{Thernisien2006, DeForest2018, Decraemer2019, Poirier2020, Liewer2023}.
 The fine structure appears down to the limit of the spatial resolution of the instruments.
 Therefore, it is likely that the elementary structures have not yet been fully resolved.
 The spatiotemporal fine-structuring of plasma and magnetic field in the solar atmosphere determines the dissipation of energy and the fundamental physical processes leading to plasma heating, cooling, radiation, motion, and wave generation, and to solar wind and energetic particle acceleration.
 These processes, in turn, influence the fine structure of the corona.
 The dominant spatial and temporal scales of energy build-up, storage, and dissipation are presently unknown.